What size for a whole house?

 What size for an estate cleanout?

-A 20-yard suits a typical home; a large or fully-furnished house needs a 30–40 yard.
+A 20-yard suits a typical home; a large or fully-furnished house needs a 30 to 40 yard.
 A few rooms may fit a 15-yard.
 Size up when unsure.

 How much does it cost?